-After Christmas Sales 2016: Find The Best Deals From Walmart, Target, And Best Buy For The Week After Christmas
+After-Christmas Sales 2016: Find The Best Deals From Walmart, Target, And Best Buy For The Week After Christmas

 — Frugal Fortune (@frugalfortune) December 22, 2016

-The after Christmas 2016 sales are mostly aimed at enticing shoppers to spend the gift cards they got over the holiday, retail experts noted.
+The after-Christmas 2016 sales are mostly aimed at enticing shoppers to spend the gift cards they got over the holiday, retail experts noted.

 “Years ago, before online shopping became a big deal, the week after Christmas used to be all about returns,” Jim Easley, general manager of the Staten Island Mall, told SILive.com.
 “Now that week has become when everyone comes to the mall and spends those gift cards that they got over the holidays.”

-For shoppers looking to hit up the after Christmas 2016 sales, experts offer a bit of advice on what to buy and what to avoid.
+For shoppers looking to hit up the after-Christmas 2016 sales, experts offer a bit of advice on what to buy and what to avoid.
 Melissa Martin of BlackFriday.com told SILive.com that clothing will be available at a great discount, as retailers are eager to empty their stock before the clothes are out of style.
 Toys that didn’t sell as well during the holiday season will also have prices clashed, and holiday decorations can be found at anywhere up to a 90 percent discount — depending on how long shoppers are able to wait to buy it.

 And DealNews.com noted that shoppers looking for cameras can find some great deals in the after Christmas 2016 sales.